PostHog/posthog.com/contents/blog/how-to-start-a-growth-team.md

 - Where do users drop off in the journey?
 - What features are the most engaging for our users?

-Once they had this data, their next focus was on finding the significant drop-offs in their user journeys and focusing on improving them.
+Once they had this data, their next focus was on finding the significant drop-offs in their user journeys and improving them.
 This led Thomas to the next piece of advice:

 ## 2. Talk to your customers and build what they want

-Once they knew where the drop-offs were, the next step was figuring out why they were happening and what they could do about it.
+Once the growth team knew where the drop-offs were, the next step was figuring out why they happened and what to do about it.

 In the case of Let's Do This, their target metric was *number of bookings*.
 They noticed a large drop-off in the signup page during the booking flow and decided to investigate.
 They sent emails to the customers who dropped off and offered them Amazon gift cards in exchange for a 30-minute call.

-They learned from these calls that booking events like marathons is a **big deal** for their customers (they need to train for months for an event!), and they needed to be confident that the event would be right for them.
+They learned from these calls that booking events like marathons is a **big deal** for their customers as they need to train for months before an event.
+They needed to be confident that the event would be right for them.
 Thus people would often hesitate when booking events.

-Thomas and his team then brainstormed solutions around this.
+Thomas and his team brainstormed solutions to this.
 They came up with features to improve trust signals on the event page, as well as adding an "event save" flow that let users save an event and receive reminders about it (without having to register).

 ## 3. Experiment everything

 Knowing what changes to make is one thing, but understanding how those changes affect your growth metrics is another.
-This led Thomas to the third advice he received: Experiment *everything*.
-By doing so, Thomas and his team were able to build up knowledge on which strategies and features have the most impact.
+This led Thomas to the third piece of advice he received: Experiment *everything*.
+By doing so, Thomas and his team were able to build up knowledge on which strategies and features had the most impact.

 During any given week, his team ran 10 or more A/B tests.
 Thomas created this culture of experimentation by encouraging his team to embrace a mindset of curiosity.
 He emphasized that failure should not be feared but rather seen as an opportunity to learn and improve.
-Thomas understood that not every experiment would yield positive results (and, in fact, 80% of their experiments failed!), but each one can provide valuable insights.
+Thomas understood that not every experiment yields positive results (and, in fact, 80% of their experiments failed!), but each one can provide valuable insights.

-To ensure the team followed best practices when running experiments and [avoiding common mistakes](/blog/ab-testing-mistakes), their data scientist would review experiments before launch – often pushing back on experiments they thought would be too small or would not yield significant results or insights.
+To ensure experiments followed best practices and [avoided common mistakes](/blog/ab-testing-mistakes), their data scientist reviewed experiments before launch – often pushing back on ones they thought would be too small or would not yield significant results or insights.
 They also monitored their experiment quality by measuring "experiment metrics", such as how many experiments have run, their average success rate, and average run time.

 > **New to experiments and A/B tests?** Check out our [software engineer's guide to A/B testing](/blog/ab-testing-guide-for-engineers).